 Regional Office in Brussels, Belgium

-The Regional Office in Brussels, Belgium, provides support to IOM offices within the European Economic Area and Switzerland; maintains liaison and partnerships with governments, development partners and civil society within the region; and provides technical support to governments to develop national migration frameworks and strengthen migration governance systems.
-In addition to its regional functions, the Office provides, by virtue of its liaison role with the European Union, a range of functions benefiting IOM offices worldwide.
-These include the Office’s coordination function in IOM’s institutional approaches to policies and activities in relation to the European Union; negotiations and an advisory role for the Organization as a whole and for IOM offices worldwide on European Union policies, programming and funding; liaison, on behalf of the Organization and its offices worldwide, with European Union institutions on matters of a political and financial nature; support for European Union dialogue with third countries on migration issues and liaison with regional bodies; and assistance in strengthening IOM’s relations and liaison with European Union institutions, including through the advancement of strategic cooperation on migration and the administrative and financial Framework Agreement.
+The Regional Office in Brussels, Belgium, provides support to IOM offices within the European Economic Area, and in Switzerland and the United Kingdom; maintains liaison and partnerships with governments, development partners and civil society within the region; and provides technical support to governments to develop national migration frameworks and strengthen migration governance systems.
+In addition to its regional functions, the Office provides, by virtue of its liaison role with the European Union institutions and agencies, a range of functions benefiting IOM offices worldwide.
+These include the Office’s coordination function in IOM’s institutional approaches to policies and activities in relation to the European Union; negotiations and an advisory role for the Organization as a whole and for IOM offices worldwide on European Union policies, programming and funding; liaison, on behalf of the Organization and its offices worldwide, with European Union institutions and agencies on matters of a political and financial nature; support for European Union dialogue with third countries on migration issues and liaison with regional bodies; and assistance in strengthening IOM’s relations and liaison with European Union institutions and agencies, including through the advancement of strategic cooperation on migration and the administrative and financial Framework Agreement.
 Furthermore, the Office coordinates IOM’s relations and liaison with NATO, the Organisation of African, Caribbean and Pacific States, the World Customs Organization and other multilateral bodies with headquarters in the region.
 Learn more

 Regional Office in Vienna, Austria